WavePlayz/Script-API/README.md

 	// current world tick count value returned by the event const { currentTick } = eventData

-	// if world not has player or current tick is not divisable by TICKS_IN_FIVE_SECONDS the break the code if (!worldHasPlayer || currentTick % TICKS_IN_FIVE_SECONDS !== 0) return;
+	// if world not has player or current tick is not divisable by TICKS_IN_FIVE_SECONDS then break the code if (!worldHasPlayer || currentTick % TICKS_IN_FIVE_SECONDS !== 0) return;

 	// get all players